 Subscribers also opened welcome emails at a significantly higher open rate than other marketing emails.

 Since people are engaged with your brand and are more likely to open the first email, it’s important to get it right.

-In this post, we’ll share welcome email examples, tips, and strategies to help you craft the perfect welcome email sequence that engages with your audience to keep them wanting to hear from you.
+In this post, we’ll share some sample welcome email for new subscribers, tips, and strategies to help you craft the perfect welcome email sequence that engages with your audience to keep them wanting to hear from you.

 We're also going to do some unsolicited critiquing of a couple of companies and their onboarding welcome campaigns and what we like and what we don’t.
 You can use this to get inspiration for your campaigns as we look at how other companies are doing.

 Here are a couple of tips to get you started:

 To help you get inspiration for your campaigns, let’s take an in-depth look at a couple of onboarding campaigns for different types of businesses and industries.

 Example 1: Introduce Your Product or Service To Your Email Subscribers